What is renewable energy?

 Solar energy is the cleanest source of energy obtained from radiant light (electromagnetic spectrum radiation).
 The heat from the sun by using different types of technologies like photovoltaics, solar heating & cooling, and concentrating solar power.
 It converted solar power into thermal and electrical energy.

-Advantages of solar energy
+Advantages of Solar Energy

-Renewable energy from biomass
+Renewable Energy from Biomass

 Biomass uses by people since the first burning of wood for cooking or warming the environment where they live.
-Biofuels (alcohol and biodiesel), wood and wood waste, biogas like methane from landfills, and municipal organic wastes are the main source of biomass energy.
+Biofuels (alcohol and biodiesel), wood and wood waste, biogas like methane from landfills, and municipal organic wastes are the main sources of biomass energy.
 Like renewable solar energy, biomass is also used for producing electricity, heating water, uses as fuel for vehicles.

-Advantage of biomass energy
+Advantage of Biomass Energy

 - The use of biomass energy is more effective for our environment due to reducing the greenhouse effect.

 Geothermal energy is another source of renewable energy generated from the earth’s internal specific heat.
-Some counties of the world use geothermal energy for heating, cooking, and clean electricity generation carried by water or stream from the earth’s surface.
+Some countries of the world use geothermal energy for heating, cooking, and clean electricity generation carried by water or stream from the earth’s surface.
 Geothermal energy does not depend on the weather.
 Therefore, it uses the long term for global electricity demand.

-Facts about renewable energy
+Facts about Renewable Energy

-More than 20 percent of the power demands of 30 counties of the world are fulfilled by renewable energy.
+More than 20 percent of the power demands of 30 countries of the world are fulfilled by renewable energy.
 Iceland and noway generate all the electricity from renewable sources such as solar, wind, hydroelectric, geothermal, and biomass energy.

 Many countries of the world set up the goal to reach 100 percent renewable energy for their power demands in the future to save our enviorment.